GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/10.791-800/07.In-Lowly-Paths/docs.md

 ---
+title: |
-title: 797.
-In Lowly Paths
+    797. In Lowly Paths - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 797.
+In Lowly Paths.
+O Master, let me walk with thee In lowly paths of service free; Tell me thy secret, help me bear The strain of toil, the fret o care.
+    keywords:  |
-    keywords: Christ in Song, In Lowly Paths, O Master, let me walk with thee ,
+        Christ in Song, adventhymnals, advent hymnals, In Lowly Paths, O Master, let me walk with thee .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 797. IN LOWLY PATHS
+####  Christ in Song,

 ```txt
 1.